reTHINK-project/scenario-service-implementation/docs/Deliverable_51_update/Fokus_hotel_guest_contributions/ch_3_6_Hotel_Guest_Room_Monitor_and_Control/readme.md

   * `error(errorReason)`: triggered, when errors occur
 * functions
   * `start(accessToken)`: executes the starting routine of the hyperty, provided with the access token it sends to the *Room Monitor and Control Hyperty* to get access to the appropriate rooms
-  * `sendAction(deviceName, objectType, objectId, resourceType, value)`: invoke an action on the LWM2M Message Node.
+  * `sendAction(deviceName, objectType, objectId, resourceType, value)`: invoke an action on the LWM2M Message Node
+  * `switchToWifi()`: request a network interface change on the user device to wifi with credentials provided by the Hotel

 #### 3.6.2.4	Main data flows

 The *Hotel Connectivity Hyperty* first tries to discover a currently running Room Monitor and Control hyperty based on a well known identity (i.e. the identity that started the *Room Monitor and Control Hyperty*).